migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

 ---

-**2024-07-19: Weekly update**

-My current week focus was the fixes for ongoing issues and small improvements.
+2024-07-19: My current week focus was the fixes for ongoing issues and small improvements.
 There were several topics from the infrastructure side.
 Automatic SSL renewal on our internal Grafana, benefit - we wouldn't be doing it manually.
 Removal of old in-house Explorer infra, benefit - eliminate double spending on infra costs.
 I've also applied rate limits on the devnet and load tested how nginx will work under the load, advantage - mitigate load spikes on the RPC endpoints.
 And one item, after complaints from on-call engineers, I've added a separate disk usage alarm with a higher threshold for our archival and snapshot nodes, this reduced our monitoring noise.